Cal Ripken Sr.: Overview

 After 1982, Weaver retired, and Ripken hoped to be a candidate for the managerial position.
 The Orioles announced they wanted someone with many years of experience for the job, but they went with Joe Altobelli instead.
 After Altobelli was fired in 1985, Ripken finally got his chance to manage, but it was only for one game in the absence of Weaver, who came out of retirement.
 On June 14, 1985, Ripken managed his son for the first time.
 The Orioles defeated the Milwaukee Brewers 8–3 that day, and Melody Simmons of the Baltimore Evening Sun wrote that Ripken had "a Christmas-morning look on his face ... the evening's purist, a Cinderella in spikes."
 Ripken showed no disappointment over getting passed over each of those times, although he "thought he was the choice" in 1985.

 Immediately following the 1986 season, Weaver retired for good, and Ripken was named manager of the Orioles.
 The Orioles were coming off their first last-place finish in Baltimore, but Ripken expressed confidence in the team at the beginning of the 1987 season, saying, "I know these guys can get the job done.
 I may be hardheaded, but that's what I believe.
 We'll be a competitive team."
-The Orioles got off to a slow start in April 1987, going 9-12 while losing seven of nine games in one stretch.
-However, the ballclub would improve in May, moving over .500 while setting a May record with 56 home runs.
-In June, the team fell out of contention, dropping to 28-36, their worst start since 1955.
-Pitching plagued the club; Harvey Rosenfeld wrote it was "the root cause of the Orioles' problems.
+The Orioles got off to a slow start in April 1987, going 9–12 while losing seven of nine games in one stretch.
+However, the ballclub improved in May, moving over .500 while setting a May record with 56 home runs.
+In June, the team fell out of contention, dropping to 28–36, their worst start since 1955.
+Pitching plagued the club; Harvey Rosenfeld wrote it was "the root cause of the Orioles' problems."
 In 1987, Ripken became the first—and still only—father to manage two sons simultaneously in the majors, as his son Billy was called up at the All-Star break.
 Ripken managed Cal Jr. and Billy for the first time on July 11, in a 2–1 loss to the Minnesota Twins.
 The Havre de Grace Record wrote, "The Ripkens of Aberdeen became the first family of sports."
 On September 14, during a 17–3 loss to the Toronto Blue Jays, Ripken substituted Cal Jr. with Ron Washington after the eighth inning, ending Cal Jr.'s major-league record streak of 8,243 consecutive innings played.
 Senior said after the game, "I've been thinking about it for a long time.
 I wanted to take the monkey off his back.
 It was my decision, not his."
 The Orioles finished sixth in the American League East at 67–95, setting a team record with 51 home losses.